Heart of Palm Salad with Tomato and Avocado

 - Toss the hearts of palm, tomatoes, and green onions with the avocado/lime juice mixture, then add more lime juice to taste.
 (I added another tablespoon of lime juice.)

 - Season the salad generously with sea salt and then gently mix in the chopped cilantro (if using.)

 - I thought this was best served right away, but recently a small dish of it got buried in my fridge, and I still gobbled it up after it had been in the fridge for several days!

 Amount Per Serving: Calories: 199Total Fat: 15gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 0mgSodium: 579mgCarbohydrates: 15gFiber: 10gSugar: 2gProtein: 5g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Heart of Palm Salad with Tomato, Avocado, and Lime would be good for low-glycemic diet plans.
-Avocados are a limited food for the South Beach Diet, but if you stick with portion size of not more than one-fourth of this salad as a serving, this would be fine.
-If you’re following a strict low-carb diet you could make the salad with less tomatoes, and the salad will still be great!
+Hearts of palm, tomatoes, and avocados do have some carbs, but they also have fiber, so this Heart of Palm Salad with Tomato and Avocado is very low in net carbs would be good for low-carb and low-glycemic diet plans.
+Avocados are a limited food for the South Beach Diet, but if you stick with portion size of not more than one-fourth of this salad as a serving, this would be close to the SBD recommended amount.

 Find More Recipes Like This One: